 Dojo co-working in Bali

 Haren is one of the welcome spirits at Dojo.
-The japanese word Dojo goes back to buddhist martial art practicing court, a place for intense learning and meditation .
+The Japanese word Dojo goes back to buddhist martial art practicing court, a place for intense learning and meditation .

 Community spirit as a key issue at Dojo, so it’s a great place to find support, feedback, collaborators.